SPECIAL REPORT-As the West backs Nigeria's war on insurgents, it backs off on human rights

 In April 2022, Khan, the court's new prosecutor, paid his first visit to Nigeria and met with President Buhari, the president's deputy, the foreign minister and the acting solicitor general.
 "My message was clear: accountability for atrocity crimes is essential," Khan said after the meetings.

 In its proposed budget for 2023, however, the court did not set aside any money for a full-scale Nigerian probe.
-It said it faced "an unprecedented workload, in terms of both volume and complexity, with operations in 16 situations," including Ukraine.
+It said it faced "an unprecedented workload, in terms of both volume and complexity."
+In its statement to Reuters, Khan's office said it is currently dealing with 14 ongoing investigations and needs "appropriate resources to be allocated" by member states.

 Bensouda said that the lack of funds had been an issue for her, as well.
 But Nigeria's situation should be a priority, she said, along with the other cases around the world.